sigboe/pie-galaxy/docs/FAQ.md

 ## Gamepad in ScummVM games is erratic

-Yes, if you get the lr-scummvm emulator, it you get improvements like better gamepad support, and you don't need to add games in the GUI after you install them.
+Yes, if you get the lr-scummvm instead, it you get improvements like better gamepad support, and you don't need to add games in the GUI after you install them.

+## why are there symbols displayed like ~D in my game list?

+ncurses in Raspbian doesn't like UTF-8 symbols, it renders ™ like ~D. This doesn't happen on other Linux systems, but there may be a way to fix it.

+## There is no progress bar while downloading

+This bug is only on RetroPie, looking into it.